 What types of beneficiary designations do I need to know about?

 Here are some terms your financial institution might use when talking about beneficiary designations:

 Payable on death (POD): POD designations are typically used by banks or credit unions to transfer assets from banking accounts.

-Primary beneficiary: One (or more) legal entities designated to receive a share of assets in the account holders account in case of death.
+Primary beneficiary: One (or more) legal entity designated to receive a share of assets in the account holder's account in case of death.
 A beneficiary doesn’t need to be a person.
 A beneficiary could be a trust or a charity, although you may want to discuss this in more depth with your financial advisor or estate attorney.

 Why aren’t my legal documents enough?
 Why do I need to have beneficiary designations?

 The simples answer is this: beneficiary designations bypass the probate process.

 If you’re unfamiliar with the probate process, here’s a short (and overly simple) explanation: